h2non/thread.js/README.md

 It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack

-Welcome to the multithread world in JavaScript
+Welcome to the multithreading world in the browser

 **Note**: the library is still in beta stage.
 A deep cross-browser testing is pending.
 It's not recommended to use it in production environments